Standard Loop

 Key characteristics

-• Creates new rows in your data table.
+• Creates new rows in your table.
 Creates means appends.

 • Can manipulate the data in the rows that are appended during the loop.
 For example, you can add building blocks like Format Data to transform the format of the data that you are saving.
 Whatever actions your TaskBot takes during a loop iteration, they will all be applied to the same to-be-appended row.